 The concept behind MVP is that a product needs to be made and then remade until it could not be made any better.
 The same concept has been borrowed in various industries.
 Mobile App Development is one such field where MVP has gained immense credence.

-Plethora of mobile apps for business go through the MVP process before being launched as a full-fledged product.
+The Plethora of mobile apps for business go through the MVP process before being launched as a full-fledged product.
 But the ‘million-dollar question still remains.
 Is MVP justified?
 To a greater extent, yes.
-The argument against MVP is that why should a business go through the hassle of developing prototype after prototype to launch one product, when all that could be accomplished in one go?
+The argument against MVP is that why should a business go through the hassle of developing prototype after prototype to launch one product when all that could be accomplished in one go?
 It does sound plausible.
-Presumably a business launches a product to add value to its brand, to procure investment, or even gain a competitive edge.
-But all those high hopes could come crashing down, if the audience doesn’t receive it as well as the business had intended.
+Presumably, a business launches a product to add value to its brand, to procure investment, or even gain a competitive edge.
+But all those high hopes could come crashing down if the audience doesn’t receive it as well as the business had intended.

 What’s it got to offer?